wiseemily88/open_mic/README.md

 ### Iteration 1: Creating Jokes

-In this repository we have an existin Joke class.
+In this repository we have an existing Joke class.
 We're going to add to that class so that it can hold basic information about a joke.
 Add to the existing Joke class so that it supports the following interaction pattern:

 ```ruby
 > require './lib/joke'